 Was the opportunity present to allow for change?
 Fortunately, it happened at the time when the girls were older and more independent.
-It was the perfect opportunity to focus more on self-care.
+It was the perfect opportunity for me to focus more on self-care.

 STAGES OF CHANGE

 We go through seasons in our lives.
-My season for change was after becoming a mom and the implications of my blood test.
+My season for change was the implications of my blood test.
 It was the trigger that set off my journey towards better health.

-A journey of change goes through five different stages, otherwise known as the Transtheoretical Model (TTM) of Behavior Change.
-I know the term is a mouthful, so it’s also referred to as the Stages of Change Model.
+A journey of change goes through five different stages, otherwise known as the Transtheoretical Model (TTM) of Behavior Change or the Stages of Change Model.
 Understanding the stage you’re in can help progress you forward to the final stages of ‘Action’ and ‘Maintenance’.
 In episode 2 of evoke STRONG live, I covered my progression through these stages in my own journey of health improvement.
 If you’d like to view the replay, this link will direct you to our Facebook Live page.

 The first stage is pre-contemplation.
 This is someone who has no interest in change.
 A person who is happy with the way things are.

-If you realize you are in this stage with regards to your health, consider thinking about these following questions:
+If you realize you are in this stage with regards to your health, answer these questions: